Universal Design for Learning (UDL)

 The Universal Design concept carries over to education as well.
 If all learners possess different strength and challenge areas, then it follows that as educators, we should provide opportunities for all students to engage in learning, take in new material and express their learning via the modalities that are most appropriate for them.
 When we limit the way we present material or ask students to show what they know, we can actually create students with learning disabilities.

 UDL IS BASED ON THREE PRINCIPLES:

-Why UDL is Important in the Classroom and Beyond
+Why UDL is Important in Learning

 By offering choices to students regarding how they can engage with learning materials, we have the highest chance of providing students the best and most effective individualized learning experience.
-We empower students by allowing them chose how they wish to engage with new material, whether it's through the vehicle of their interests or through playing to their cognitive strengths.
+We empower students by allowing them to chose how they wish to engage with new material, whether it's through the vehicle of their interests or through playing to their cognitive strengths.
 Students can sustain interest this way... even when they hit some rocky patches in the learning process.
 Allowing for alternative forms of engagement makes the student an active participant in his or her learning.

 Action and Expression

 What modality helps a student feel most comfortable and adept at demonstrating his or her comprehension of material?
 Is it via solitary research and writing, working with a partner, creating a poster that includes visuals, making a video or perhaps recording a response?
 Allowing students to chose empowers them while helping them present their best work.